-- Our fourth example is where the Ichimoku Cloud can really help you capture the big wins.
-As you can see on the chart, the bullish trend is really strong and has yet to break the Kijun Sen (blue).
-Therefore, our fourth position is still open and the result for now is a profit of 412 pips.
-Wohoo!
+Our fourth example is where the Ichimoku Cloud can really help you capture the big wins.
+As you can see, the bullish trend is really strong and has yet to break the Kijun Sen (blue).
+Therefore, our fourth position is still open and the result, for now, is a profit of 412 pips.
+Woohoo!

 Let’s now revise the results of our second trading example:

 Loss = 62 pips

 Balance = 556 – 62 = 494 pips profit